G4LB1T/pstf2/README.md

 ##### DNS PTR Records
 In rare cases the client's IP address has a PTR record, associating it with URL related to a security vendor.

-#### Why is pstf^2 Public?
+## Why is pstf^2 Public?
 I opted for publicly releasing this tool as an open source project since:
 * Malicious links are being used by bad guys on daily basis
-* Security tools are not good enough, some of the methods illustrated by pstf^2 are abused in-the-wild As part of the tool's construction it was tested against 15 different products, all failed.
+* Security tools are not good enough, some of the methods illustrated by pstf^2 are abused in-the-wild.

+As part of the tool's construction it was tested against 15 different products, all failed.
 While I did responsibly disclose details about the attack we still have a long way to go and my expectations is that by making the tool public we will raise the awareness to those tactics which are already being abused by "bad guys".

 ## Running pstf^2